Cook County Health and Hospital Sys Ruth M Rothstein Core Center

 Cook County Health and Hospital Sys Ruth M Rothstein Core Center - Chicago, IL

 Cook County Health And Hospital Sys Ruth M Rothstein Core Center is a substance abuse treatment center located at 2020 West Harrison Street in the 60612 zip code in Chicago, IL.
 The treatment center accepts men and women.
-It also provides treatment to people with substance use and mental health disorders, people with HIV or AIDS and adult men.
-Cook County Health And Hospital Sys Ruth M Rothstein Core Center offers suboxone prescription, buprenorphine detoxification and administration of naltrexone.
-Some of the treatment approaches at Cook County Health And Hospital Sys Ruth M Rothstein Core Center include DBT, brief intervention and cognitive behavioral therapy.
-It also offers counseling for individuals, counseling for groups and family counseling.
-In addition, it provides Naloxone and overdose education, continuing care plus aftercare and outcome follow-up after discharge.
-For patients needing detox services, Cook County Health And Hospital Sys Ruth M Rothstein Core Center also provides opioids detox, benzodiazepines detoxification and alcohol detox.
-Cook County Health And Hospital Sys Ruth M Rothstein Core Center provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient detoxification and regular outpatient treatment.
+It also provides treatment to adult women, HIV/AIDS clients and co-occurring mental health and addiction treatment sufferers.
+Cook County Health And Hospital Sys Ruth M Rothstein Core Center offers buprenorphine maintenance, buprenorphine detoxification and naltrexone administration.
+Some of the treatment approaches at Cook County Health And Hospital Sys Ruth M Rothstein Core Center include 12-step rehab, brief intervention and trauma counseling services.
+It also offers group counseling, counseling for couples and HIV and AIDS education.
+In addition, it provides Naloxone and overdose education, outcome follow-up after discharge and continuing care plus aftercare.
+For patients needing detox services, Cook County Health And Hospital Sys Ruth M Rothstein Core Center also provides benzodiazepines detoxification, opioids detox and alcohol detox.
+Cook County Health And Hospital Sys Ruth M Rothstein Core Center provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient detoxification.

 Address: 2020 West Harrison Street, Chicago, IL 60612